 The special thing about this card is that you can squeeze extra value from your ThankYou Points by redeeming them for airfare through the ThankYou Travel Center.
 This lets you book travel on any airline, with no restrictions like blackout dates, and gives you 20 percent more value for your points than other redemption options.

 An airline ticket that costs $300 would normally require 30,000 ThankYou Points, but with this card, it only takes 25,000 ThankYou Points.
 That’s the best ThankYou Points value available, since points are usually worth about one cent each.

-If you’re using your rewards for something other than travel, the best redemption value is gift cards or cash, not merchandise.
-Redeem ThankYou Points for a statement credit or a gift card, available from hundreds of retailers like Amazon, Barnes & Noble, GAP, iTunes, Sephora and Zappos.
+If you’re using your rewards for something other than travel, the best redemption value is gift cards, not merchandise.
+Redeem ThankYou Points for a gift card, available from hundreds of retailers like Amazon, Barnes & Noble, GAP, iTunes, Sephora and Zappos.
 This can be a great option at the holidays, letting you do all your holiday gift shopping with your Citi ThankYou Points.

 At the Citi ThankYou mall, most gift cards are available in $25, $50, and $100 increments, and the exchange rate is one cent per point, so 2,500 points will get you a $25 gift card, and 10,000 will get you a $100 gift card.
 Again, gift cards offer the highest redemption value, besides travel – and with such a wide variety of merchants to choose from, it’s very likely you’ll find a redemption option you like.

 Since this is primarily a travel card, it makes sense that it comes with several great benefits for travelers, like: